A collection of Zoom portraits of female faculty.

 “One of the great things about being a faculty member in Penn State ME is the abundance of opportunities to collaborate with top-notch researchers across disciplines,” she said.
 “My women faculty colleagues in particular exhibit this collaborative spirt and inspire me as a researcher, teacher and leader.”

-Andrea Gregg is the director of online pedagogy and assistant teaching professor.
+Andrea Gregg is the director of online pedagogy and associate research professor.
 She facilitates faculty development to maximize teaching and learning efficacy throughout the ME curriculum, with a primary focus on online learning.
 She is also responsible for leading quality instructional design for residential and online offerings; facilitating an activity community of practice for ME faculty dedicated to continuous quality improvement in pedagogy; and leading and evaluating emerging educational technology innovations such as digital badges, adaptive learning and learning analytics.

 Gregg said, “Given the relatively low percentage of females in mechanical engineering, it is an amazing experience to be a faculty member in the Penn State ME department.
 We have an incredibly strong cohort of female faculty who inspire me daily.”

-Tamy Guimarães is joining the department as an assistant professor in July 2021.
+Tamy Guimarães joined the department as an assistant professor in July 2021.
 She received her doctorate from Virginia Tech and her bachelor’s from Universidade Federal do ABC in Brazil.
 She spent three years in Munich, Germany, where she conducted postdoctoral research in microfluidics and worked as a business development manager at a startup.
 Her research interests involve the development of instrumentation for aerodynamic measurements in gas turbines and wind tunnels using additive manufacturing.

 “The pandemic forced me to postpone my start date, and everyone in the department has been extremely supportive,” she said.
 “I feel very lucky to be a part of a department that encourages and provides their faculty members with the tools to succeed.”